CertAIn vs Ashby

 Where Ashby is stronger.

 - Modern ATS built for scale.
-Ashby's data model, reporting surface, and developer API are the best in their class for mid-market and high-growth teams.
-If you need a system of record, Ashby is one of the right answers.
+Ashby’s data model, reporting surface, and developer API are the best in their class for mid-market and high-growth teams.
+If a system of record is what you’re choosing, that’s exactly what Ashby is built for.

 - Transparent pricing (by ATS standards).
 Published tiers, per-user pricing, no mandatory multi-year.
 Closest thing to a kindred spirit in this category on the pricing philosophy.